Berkeley-MDes/tdf-fa23-turnipboys/weekly-reports/2023_09_14_weekly_report.md

 [Image description: My concept design of the phone stand.]

 I initially planned for the phone stand to be quite wide and thin, with enough support to hold the phone up vertical.
-I also considered leaving room
+I also considered leaving room for a charger wire on the bottom, but that would make the stand very tall and I didn't really want that, so I later scrapped it.
+I wanted the phone to seem tall and foreboding rather than it looking like a bunch of tall rocks stacked on top of each other.